n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 AI Capabilities

-- n8n takes the lead with advanced AI agents and Retrieval Augmented Generation (RAG), ideal for those pushing the boundaries of automation.
-Make offers simpler AI tools but doesn’t match n8n’s depth.
+- n8n takes the lead with advanced AI agents and Retrieval Augmented Generation (RAG).
+It's ideal for those pushing the boundaries of automation.
+Make offers simpler AI tools and agents but doesn’t match n8n’s depth.

 2. 2